 Wouldn’t it be great if there were matching programs all over the country?
 Notice that Norma learned about home share by witnessing it long before she felt she needed it.
 And then she was able to call a local agency.
 We don’t have enough of these programs!
 Please notice that one of her housemates was with her for six years – it’s a long time of no story because it simply worked.

 Norma clearly loves the way that her current housemate is integrating into her life and she his.
 They are getting to know each other’s friends and I’m sure that for Norma who doesn’t drive that there is a big component of sociability in that.

 I love the fact that after the first bad experience Norma didn’t give up.
-She also didn’t let it fester, decided pretty quickly that it wasn’t going to work.
-She learned to have a probation period.
+She also didn’t let it fester, and decided pretty quickly that it wasn’t going to work.
+Norma learned to have a probation period.
 She kept going and was rewarded with good housemates for most of the ensuing ten years and up to now.

 Her two not great experiences were with couples.
 It is always difficult to live with a couple – it brings another layer of complexity to the housemate relationships.
 While not impossible, there is something about the fact that the couple has a bond that changes the household dynamics.

 A different lesson from this story has to do with the bird.
 It is never a good idea to surprise a future housemate with a pet or guests after they have agreed to live together.
 She should have been told about the bird when she was asked about having the girlfriend move in.
 At that point she could have decided if this was okay.
 As it was, that bird was forced on her, which is not a good way to start out.